radumarias/syncoxiders/website/pages/features/backup.md

 [⟵ Back](../features.md#features)

-# Backups with BorgBackup, encrypted, deduplicated, compressed
+# Backups with BorgBackup, encrypted, deduplicated and compressed

 We’re using `BorgBackup` which handles encryption, deduplication and compression.
 We offer BorgBackup repos that can be used to backup data.
 Subscription is separate from the Sync and Share services.